-It’s here we can nominate a featured page to go into our page layout.
-Of course widget styles come in to play here as well so you can tinker around.
+It’s here we can nominate a featured page to go to our page layout.
+Of course, widget styles come in to play here as well so you can tinker around.
 The above shows that I have selected the Services page.
 Layout wise you can have: with big picture or small picture inline.
 We can also change the read more link to something more catchy should we choose to do so.

 ProteusThemes icon box widget

 Like an icon box?
-Well Adrenaline has you covered on this.
+Well, Adrenaline has you covered on this.
 You can choose to name the title of the box, add in some text (note HTML is supported here as well) and of course a link.
 We can choose to open in a new tab or not and lastly pick an icon from FontAwesome that suits our needs.
 The link is the icon itself.

 This widget lets you add in a nicely formatted and changeable image banner.
-You can choose to give it a title, sub title (supports HTML) choose the size of the text, set a background image and set a link.
+You can choose to give it a title, subtitle (supports HTML) choose the size of the text, set a background image and set a link.
 You can also change the text of the button and choose whether you want to open the link in a new tab.